sje30/schol2018/innovations.md

 than external, funds.

-One perhaps unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure Open Access (OA) journals [@Pinfield2017-qs].
-This hybrid model of publishing has shown little signs to date of disappearing, as e.g. funds from Wellcome Trust have supported high APCs.
+One unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure Open Access (OA) journals [@Pinfield2017-qs].
+This hybrid model of publishing has so far shown little signs of disappearing.
 The success of OA publishing however has meant that government-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.
 However, the OA